opensearch-project/project-website/_posts/2021-11-24-setup-multinode-cluster-kubernetes.markdown

 ```

-To switch to a different context say “abc”, run the following command and you will be good to go.
+To switch to a different context say “docker-desktop”, run the following command and you will be good to go.

 ```
-> kubectl config set-context abc
+> kubectl config set-context docker-desktop

 ```